resources background

 What Is Bulk WHOIS Lookup?

-he WHOIS protocol stores publicly available registration information about every domain name on the internet.
+The WHOIS protocol (RFC 3912) and its modern replacement RDAP store publicly available registration information for every domain name on the internet.
 A standard WHOIS record contains:

 • Important dates: creation date, last updated date, expiry date

-• Registration details: As if domain is registered or not
+• Registration details: whether the domain is registered, available, or unknown

-• Registrant, Administrative, Technical and Billing details: name, organization, email, phone, address, and some other fields
+• Registrant, Administrative, Technical and Billing details: name, organization, email, phone, and postal address (subject to redaction)

-• Registrar information: the company through which the domain was registered
+• Registrar information: the company through which the domain was registered, including IANA ID

-• Domain status codes: active, pending transfer, client hold, etc.
+• Domain status codes: active, pending transfer, client hold, and others defined by ICANN

 • Nameservers: the DNS servers controlling the domain's zone

-When you run a bulk WHOIS lookup, you get all or some of this data; for every domain in your list; returned in a single structured, machine-readable as well as human-readable response.
+When you run a bulk WHOIS lookup, you receive all or some of this data for every domain in your list, returned as a single structured response that is both machine-readable and human readable.

 How to Do a Bulk WHOIS Lookup: Step-by-Step Guide

-There are three ways to perform a bulk WHOIS lookup with WhoisFreaks; the free web tool, the REST API, and the file upload method for very large lists.
+There are three ways to perform a bulk WHOIS lookup with WhoisFreaks: the free web tool, the REST API, and the file upload method for very large lists.
+Each method targets a different batch size and integration pattern.
+The decision matrix at the end of this section maps batch size to method.

 The simplest way to get started with bulk WHOIS is through the WhoisFreaks web interface; no coding required.